Why Hockey Players Lose Teeth & How To Protect Yourself

 As a result, it is not uncommon for players to lose and break teeth in games.
 High sticks are the most common cause, but pucks to the mouth do happen and can cause very serious damage.

-Aside from the goalies, NHLers do not wear the full facial protection that a face-shield or cage offers.
-One of these two options is mandatory for youth, college, and women’s hockey, however.
+Aside from the goalies, NHLers do not wear the full facial protection that a face shield or cage offers.
+One of these two options is mandatory for youth, college, and women's hockey.

-Young player protected with a half visor / half cafe
+Young players are protected with a half visor / half cage.

 For NHLers, the answer mostly boils down to toughness and tradition.
 Skaters have never worn full facial protection, so if someone was the first to do so, they would be treated differently.

-Players also appreciate the freedom of access to their face while they are playing.
+Players also appreciate the freedom of access to their faces while playing.

-Players grew up playing with face-shields and cages, which must be undone to have the face uncovered – for a drink of water, or to wipe away sweat, etc. Going down to a half visor is then a luxury for players when they reach adulthood.
+Players grew up playing with face shields and cages, which must be undone to have the face uncovered – for a drink of water, or to wipe away sweat, etc. Going down to a half visor is a luxury for players when they reach adulthood.

-Other players just see losing teeth as “part of the game” – one of hockey’s risks that they’re willing to live with.
+Other players see losing teeth as "part of the game" – one of hockey's risks they're willing to live with.
 Some may also like the appearance of the half visor look.

 Dan Kent